Contact details:

 InsuranceUnderwriters.com is an independent insurance brokerage with access to more than 200 carriers.
 That matters for D&O because management liability underwriting can vary significantly from one carrier to another.
 The right advisor can help identify policy language, limits, retentions, and exclusions that align with the way your organization is actually governed.

-How to Choose the Right D&O Policy
+How to Choose the Right D&O Policy for Your Business

 When comparing D&O options, review more than the limit and premium.
 Ask how the policy defines insured persons, wrongful acts, claims, loss, defense costs, and related claims.
 Confirm whether defense costs erode the limit.
 Review the retention, exclusions, severability provisions, consent-to-settle language, and whether prior acts coverage applies.